About Spectrane

 What we publish

-- News: developments from instrument vendors, regulatory updates, conference coverage, and notable academic publications.
+- News: developments from instrument vendors, conference coverage, and notable industry events.
 Sourced to primary literature or vendor disclosures.

 - Explainers: evergreen technical primers on methods, instrumentation, and data analysis.
-Written to be useful to a process engineer who has just been handed an analyzer.
+Written to be useful to an engineer handed an analyzer.

 - Buyer's guides: comparative analyses of analyzers, software, and services.
 Methodology is published with every guide.
 We do not accept payment for placement.